-For the show I saw, it took us over a half hour to get in the door.
-So make sure to set phone alarms and get there early.
+Get to the door early for your show, as it may take over a half hour to get in the door.
+Set phone alarms and get there early.
 In any case, choose an entertainer you love, Mariah Carey, Cirque de Solis, Absinthe, etc. The shows in Las Vegas are totally worth the trip.
 Plus, you will have a great night!
 And it gives you an excuse to dress up during a fantastic vacation in Las Vegas.

 Start Your Day Right With an Amazing Breakfast at the Venetian

 Instead of going completely off the wagon while on vacation, or packing your suitcase full of food you can eat, you can eat at the strip’s first plant-based restaurant: Truth & Tonic, inside The Venetian Resort.
 Yes, you read that right, healthy, plant-based food on the strip!

 Instead of searching the internet for a place to get food near the strip that isn’t deep-fried or doused in high fructose corn syrup, you can head over to the Venetian.
 Truth & Tonic opened in 2020, becoming the first and only place you can satisfy your plant-based needs in peace (it’s also right next to the spa so the environment is super chill).

-While at the Venetian’s Trush & Tonic, I ordered a frittata, which takes a little bit longer to make but tastes so good.
+While at the Venetian’s Trush & Tonic, try a frittata, which takes a little bit longer to make but tastes so good.
 Made with just-egg, this breakfast will have everyone else at your table asking if you are absolutely sure that your meal doesn’t have any eggs.
 So good.

 Conquer your airplane congestion (or hangover, no judgment) with one of their juices and you’ll be all set for a day walking around the strip.

 Visit the Multiple Displays on the Strip to Celebrate the Lunar New Year in Las Vegas

-Now, my favorite part about visiting the strip wasn’t the lights or the entertainers painted gold.
-It was the Lunar New Year displays that are created throughout all the hotels and shopping centers.
+Now, while you may see entertainers painted gold while visiting the strip, the best part is inside all the buildings.
+During the Lunar New Year, displays are created throughout all the hotels and shopping centers.
 While many people may joke about how much Chinese people love money and celebrating the new year, Las Vegas has seemed to embrace the season wholeheartedly.